 A popular thought experiment used to understand this is the Doppler Effect: Imagine an ambulance passing by.
 As the ambulance approaches you, the pitch of the siren becomes lower meaning the wavelength is getting longer.
 As it passes you, the pitch of the siren becomes higher, signaling that the wavelength is becoming shorter.

-The Nebular Theory was proposed and developed by a number of proponents (namely Emanual Swedenborg, Immanuel Kant, Pierre-Simon Laplace, and Victor Safronov) throughout the years until it became the accepted model of the origin of the solar system in the 20th century.
+The Nebular Theory was proposed and developed by several proponents (namely Emanual Swedenborg, Immanuel Kant, Pierre-Simon Laplace, and Victor Safronov) throughout the years until it became the accepted model of the origin of the solar system in the 20th century.

 According to the theory, our solar system formed from an enormous rotating cloud of dust and gas called the solar nebula nearly 4.6 billion years ago.